BrentSeidel/Sim-CPU/src/m68000/README.md

     - LEA
     - MOVE
     - MOVE to CCR
-    - MOVE from SR
+    - MOVE to/from SR
-    - MOVE to SR
+    - MOVE to/from USP
     - MOVEA

 The remaining instructions to implement are (just to give a general idea of progress) below.
 They will get moved to the above list as they are
 implemented:
-- MOVE USP
 - MOVEC
 - MOVEM
 - MOVEP